 One winning ticket sold for $699.8 million Powerball jackpot

-One winning ticket was sold for Monday night's Powerball jackpot that kept climbing until it almost hit the $700 million mark -- $699.8 million, to be precise.
-Lottery officials said the lucky buy was made in California but there was no initial word on where in the state it happened.
+One winning ticket was sold for Monday night's gargantuan Powerball jackpot that kept climbing until it brushed up against the $700 million mark -- $699.8 million, to be precise.
+Lottery officials said the lucky buy was made in an Albertsons in Morro Bay, a city on the coast about halfway between Los Angeles and San Francisco:

+That outlet will get up to $1 million for selling the winning ticket.

-It also wasn't clear whether one person would get it all once verified or numerous parties had a hand in its purchase in a pool.
+It wasn't clear whether one person would get the entire jackpot once the purchase is verified or if numerous parties had a hand in its acquisition in a pool.

-It was the 5th largest in Powerball history and 7th biggest in U.S. lottery history.
+It was the 5th largest jackpot in Powerball history and 7th biggest in U.S. lottery history.

 Download our Free App